Philip-Tremblay/Bike-Sharing-Ridership-Predictor/README.md

 5. Code a single iteration of a training pass on the network
 6. Determine optimal hyperparameters.

 The entire network is coded in numpy arrays without the use of any packages such as pytorch or tensors.
-Thus the operation of the network is can be followed without needing to know any additional packages.
+Thus the operation of the network can be followed without needing to know any additional packages.